slevey087/nashJS/docs/developing/backend.md

 ## Accessing

+If you are accessing backend components in order to build a custom _playable_, then you'll need to access them individually by file.
+This is because the _playables_ are imported before the engine finishes loading.
+The guides for each component should detail where these files are, or check the source code.

-To access the backend, `require` the *engine.js* file directly.
+To access the backend after the engine finishes loading, as you might do to write a stock game, plugin, or a test, `require` the *engine.js* file directly.
 It is located in the library ("lib") folder.

 ```js
 // Be sure to edit for the path your file is actually in